awsdocs/aws-storagegateway-user-guide/doc_source/using-smb-fileshare.md

    When you enter allowed users and groups, you are creating a whitelist\.
 Without a whitelist, all authenticated Microsoft AD users can access the SMB file share\.
 Any users and groups that are marked as denied are added to a blacklist and can't access the SMB file share\.
 In instances where a user or group is on both the blacklist and whitelist, the blacklist takes precedence\.

+   You can enable Access Control Lists\(ACLs\) on your SMB file share\.
+For information about how to enable ACLs, see [Using Microsoft Windows ACLs to Control Access to an SMB File Share](smb-acl.md)\.

 **Next Step**

 [Testing Your File Gateway](GettingStartedTestFileShare.md)